hashicorp/schedbench/README.md

 ASCII format.
 This format is `<metric>|<value>\n`.
 This data will be automatically consumed by the benchmark utility and recorded in the results.
 The metric name can be any string, and the value can be any float value.
+An optional timestamp may be provided using a third field.
+This timestamp is given using the current Unix time in nanosecond precision.
+If the timestamp is not given, the current timestamp will be used at the time the metric is recorded, resulting in a slightly inflated value.
+The payload will look like `<metric>|<value>|<timestamp>\n`, if a timestamp is provided.

+Although metric names are arbitrary, there are reserved metric names which have special meanings to this framework.
+At a minimum, the following metric names are expected to be emitted by each test implementation:

+* `running` - The number of tasks which are in the running state.

 The status command should exit when all work has completed.
 If a non-zero exit code is returned, the benchmark is considered failed.